In this pool care guide, you're going to learn how to lower the alkalinity in your pool (FAST).

 Remember the process of lowering pool water alkalinity may take longer than balancing the other levels.

-Just be patient and keep testing it!
+Just be patient when lowering total alkalinity and keep testing the water!